 - ½ cup salsa or pico de gallo (more or less to taste)

 - While dough is baking, use a skillet over high heat to cook ground beef until browned.
 Add taco seasoning packet and toss.
-Set aside, removing from heat.
+Set burner to low to keep warm while dough finishes baking.